taublast/SurfAppCompareDrawn/README.md

 ## To Note

 Both CollectionView and DrawnUI cells are recycled.
-MAUI CollectionView does not use shadows, DrawnUI does for fun.
+MAUI CollectionView does not use shadows, DrawnUI does.

 ## Copyright and license